 - Developing links with the national Gay Police Association

-What the South Wales Police Gay Staff Network can do for you as an LGB police service employee:
+What the South Wales Police LGBT Network can do for you as an LGBT police service employee:

 - Provide confidential assistance and offer support.

 - Provide information, options, and confidential support: for example, during the ‘coming-out’ process if required.

 - Identify local colleague support where available.

 - Make specific First Contact officer support available to assist resolve grievances and personal situations confidentially.

 - Identify appropriate welfare or counselling agencies if required.